- Cape Peninsula

 Day 6 Oudtshoorn-Graaff-Reinet

-Look forward to a scenic drive to the town of Graaff Reinet, pausing en route for lunch.
+Look forward to a scenic drive to the town of Graaff Reinet, pausing en route for lunch as you travel 480km, over approximately six hours.
 Graaff-Reinet is one of the Eastern Cape’s oldest towns and is home to some 200 buildings regarded as national monuments.
 It lies close to the Camdeboo National Park and the Sneeuberg Mountains which are to found in the vast geographic region known as the Karoo.

 Day 7 Graaf-Reinet